AdobeDocs/release-notes.en/current.md

 The following update was made in this release:

-**Lifecycle**: Added a new API, `pauseCollectingLifecycleData`, to mitigae the abnormal session length data that was reported from some old iOS devices.
+**Lifecycle:** Added a new API, `pauseCollectingLifecycleData`, to mitigate the abnormal session length data that was reported from some old iOS devices.

 ## [!DNL Analytics] {#analytics}